Python-Markdown/markdown/docs/index.md

     In the event that one would prefer different behavior, [tab_length](reference.md#tab_length) can be set to whatever length is desired.
 Be warned however, as this will affect indentation for all aspects of the syntax (including root level code blocks).
+Alternatively, a [third party extension] may offer a solution that meets your needs.

 * __Consecutive Lists__